 - Let the mixture sit for about 15 minutes because it makes all the difference in your final product.

 - This can be eaten cold or hot.
 Reheating it might risk turning the tortilla de patatas into a rubbery one!

-- For breakfast, have it like a pintxo (appetizers from the Basque region), the way it is served in San Sebastián.
-Toast some baguette, add a slice of bread and drizzle some olive oil on top and eat!
+- For breakfast, have it like a pintxo (appetizer from the Basque region), the way it is served in San Sebastián.
+Toast some baguette, add a slice of bread, drizzle some olive oil on top, and eat!

 - If you’re having it as a snack, it would be a great idea to have it like a bocadillo (sandwich), which is also great for kids.

 - As for lunch or dinner, when having it as a main dish, a variety of tapas would be great to go with this and a salad.

 Photo Disclaimer: – Images used in this article are owned by the respective individuals, artists, or other parties who post on their private social media accounts.
 These images only serve as an inspiration and cannot be copied (images or designs) for personal use.